-Measuring the NPS consists of several stages, in which different roles are involved.
-At a glance, we first put together all the different clients that were exposed to our variety of services during the period we are measuring.
-That means all the companies that we have been working with, no matter if they were using our Product Discovery services, a staff augmentation development workforce, or a solid and deeper partnership involving several roles and profiles.
+Measuring the NPS consists of several stages.
+As a summary, we first made a list of all the different clients that were exposed to our services during the period we were measuring.
+That means all the companies that we have been working with, no matter if they were using our product discovery services, a complex digital transformation, a relatively simple development project, or a solid and deeper partnership involving several roles and profiles.
 All were included to give a complete picture.

-Secondly, we define the audience.
-Our policy in this stage is simple: we include in the survey all the different counterparts, no matter what role they are playing in their company, that were exposed to Moove It’s team.
-In this stage, we have several counterparts: C-Levels, project managers, product managers, other developers, designers, managers, and even company owners and board members.
-All of them share an important trait: they are interested in Moove It’s quality of service to some extent.
+Secondly, we defined the audience.
+Our policy at this stage was simple: we included in the survey every individual, no matter what role they played in their company, that were exposed to Moove It’s team.
+This meant various roles were included: C-level executives, project managers, product managers, developers, designers, managers, and even company owners and board members.
+All of them shared an important trait: they are interested in Moove It’s service quality and have worked with us.